niekveldhuis/compass/2_1_Data_Acquisition_ORACC/2_1_Data_Acquisition.md

 A dictionary is wrapped in curly brackets and consists, again, of `key`: `value` pairs.

-The following is an (abbreviated) example of a JSON file (the catalog of an imaginary [ORACC][oracc] project) that illustrates the format:
+The following is an (abbreviated) example of a JSON file (the catalog of an imaginary [ORACC](http://oracc.org) project) that illustrates the format:

 ```json
 {"members": {